Traditional Hawaiian Hand Engraved 14k Gold Ring (4mm width, Flat Style)

 Custom order and Hand made in the Aloha State

-Ring is 6mm in width, three types of Gold(14k White/Yellow/Pink) is fused together by fire to create this very unique design.
+Ring is 4mm in width, two types of Gold(Select 2 from 14k White/Yellow/Pink) are fused together by fire to create this very unique design.

 Great gift for anniversary, wedding or any special occasion.